d-e-s-o/btrfs-backup/btrfs-backup/README.md

 remotely (that is, on the host named 'server' in our example above) as its arguments.
 Note that backup/ in this case does not refer to a local folder but rather one on the remote side.

+There are certain cases (an SSH setup with ControlMaster mode enabled and ControlPersist option set that establishes a new master connection from within btrfs-backup, for instance) where performing a backup takes longer than it should or appears to be stalled [1].
+In such an event the --no-read-stderr option can be useful.
+It works around this issue with the downside of no error message but only exit codes being available in the case of command failure.

+[1] For the technically interested person: the reason the program
+    appears stalled is because in order to provide reasonable error messages, btrfs-backup reads data from stderr.
+In the SSH example with ControlPersist set, when SSH is started and creates a new master connection it will fork a second instance into the background that keeps the master connection open.
+However, because it does not close stderr, btrfs-backup waits until the process terminates, i.e., the master connection is shut down.
+For that matter, each SSH command issued exhibits a delay equal to the ControlPersist setting.